 Legal Fight Continues in Arizona Group’s Contributions To California Initiatives

-PHOENIX A mysterious Arizona nonprofit that funneled millions into two California ballot initiative campaigns has appealed a California Superior Court judge’s order to turn over records.
+A mysterious Arizona nonprofit that funneled millions into two California ballot initiative campaigns has appealed a California Superior Court judge’s order to turn over records.

 The judge ruled on Wednesday the group had to reveal records about its donors to state regulators by Thursday, Nov.
 1.